 From the $g_s=0$ MST perspective however, there is a priori no reason to discard such states as the defect Hilbert space data is part of the CFT data.
 Indeed we can argue explicitly that they gain a non-perturbative correction to their masses when $g_s>0$.
 To see this, it will be more straightforward to flip the setup $\tau\rightarrow -\tau$ and instead consider defect Hilbert space states for Type IIA MST.
 In other words, these are $(-1)^{F_L}_{IIB}=-1$ states in the usual (i.e. non-defect) Hilbert space on the IIB side.

 To define the IIA defect Hilbert space, we must first generalize the $(-1)^{F_L}_{IIA}$ symmetry action at $g_s=0$ \eqref{eq:FLstudios} to $g_s>0$ since the former was only given in terms of diagonal matrix components of the IIA MST fields.
+Of the $N$ $\mathbb{Z}_2$ generators \eqref{eq:FLstudiosmia}, only the diagonal $\mathbb{Z}_2$ action is preserved at finite $g_s$.
 This lift takes the form

 which means that IIA MST states in the defect Hilbert space have the monodromy